Consent to medical and surgical procedures

 An Advance Healthcare Directive may be valid and enforceable because, by making it, you may have withdrawn your consent to specific medical or surgical treatment.
 It is not possible to state with absolute certainty that such a directive would be enforced because this depends on exactly what it says and whether or not it addresses the precise circumstances you face.

-An enduring power of attorney does not presently give the attorney the power to make decisions of this nature on behalf of the person granting the power.
-However, this may change when the 2015 Act comes into effect.
+An enduring power of attorney also does not give the attorney the power to make decisions of this nature on behalf of the person granting the power.

 Children